openstack/puppet-keystone/README.markdown

   puppet resource <type>

-For example:
+For example, the following command lists all keystone tenants when run on the keystone server:

     puppet resource keystone_tenant

-  would list all know keystone tenants for a given keystone instance.